RabbitHouseCorp/http-interaction/README.md

 ## Post Interaction
 A small code for receiving Discord interactions, prepared for libraries that receive via WebSocket.
-Eai curious to work with this cute little code?
+What's up? curious to work with this cute little code?

 ## Download
 You can make a **git clone** or directly download **Code** > **Download Zip** and then unzip the file and do the process down here.